Warshavski/elplano-api/doc/api.md

 | `422 Unprocessable`       | The entity could not be processed.
 | `500 Server Error`        | While handling the request something went wrong server-side.

+### Errors

+A server might process multiple attributes and then return multiple validation problems in a single response.

+Error objects provide additional information about problems encountered while performing an operation.
+Error objects are returned as an array keyed by errors in the top level of a JSON:API document.

+An error object have the following members:

+- `status` - The HTTP status code applicable to this problem, expressed as a string value.
+- `source` - An object containing references to the source of the error, optionally including any of the following members:
+    - `pointer` - A JSON Pointer [RFC6901](https://tools.ietf.org/html/rfc6901) to the associated entity in the request document [e.g. "/data" for a primary data object, or "/data/attributes/title" for a specific attribute].
+- `detail` - A human-readable explanation specific to this occurrence of the problem.

+Response example:

+    {
+        "errors": [
+            {
+                "status": 422,
+                "source": {
+                    "pointer": "/data/attributes/email"
+                },
+                "detail": "can't be blank"
+            },
+            {
+                "status": 422,
+                "source": {
+                    "pointer": "/data/attributes/password"
+                },
+                "detail": "can't be blank"
+            },
+            {
+                "status": 422,
+                "source": {
+                    "pointer": "/data/attributes/password_confirmation"
+                },
+                "detail": "doesn't match Password"
+            },
+            {
+                "status": 422,
+                "source": {
+                    "pointer": "/data/attributes/username"
+                },
+                "detail": "can't be blank"
+            },
+            {
+                "status": 422,
+                "source": {
+                    "pointer": "/data/attributes/email_confirmation"
+                },
+                "detail": "doesn't match Email"
+            }
+        ]
+    }

 ### Cross origin resource sharing
 The API supports Cross Origin Resource Sharing (CORS) for AJAX requests from any origin.